mgsosna/mattsosna.com/_posts/data_engineering/2022-04-24-AWS-Storage.md

 Unless you've avoided [iCloud](https://www.apple.com/icloud/), [Dropbox](https://www.dropbox.com/), and [Google Drive](https://www.google.com/drive/) the last fifteen years $-$ and if you have, props to you! $-$ then you're likely familiar with cloud storage.
 You can recover your texts if you lose your phone; you can share files with links instead of massive email attachments; you can organize and search your photos by who's in them.

 But these benefits extend into the professional realm, too.
-If you ever have data you want to share with others $-$ like, say, thousands of 4K movies and shows for a low monthly fee (😛) $-$ you'll want to store this data on a cloud server.
-Cloud servers don't turn off when you close your laptop, and you don't have to worry if nefarious users' queries are fetching your private data when they visit your laptop.
+If you ever start a company that shares data $-$ like, say, thousands of 4K movies and shows for a low monthly fee (😛) $-$ you'll want to store this data on a cloud server.
+Cloud servers don't turn off when you close your laptop, and you don't have to worry about nefarious users fetching your private data when they visit your laptop.

 <img src="{{  site.baseurl  }}/images/data_engineering/aws/storage/hulu.jpeg">
 <span style="font-size: 12px"><i>Photo by [Tech Daily](https://unsplash.com/@techdailyca) on [Unsplash](https://unsplash.com)</i></span>